invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureSignInLogsGraph.rst

 Azure Sign-in Logs via Graph API
 =======
 Use **Get-EntraSignInLogsGraph** to collect the contents of the Entra ID sign-in log.
+The cmdlet supports collecting different types of sign-in events (interactive, non-interactive, service principal, and managed identity) either all at once or individually.

 Usage
 """"""""""""""""""""""""""